 When you grind coffee, not all parts will come out the same size.
 There will be the average size but also some particles that are larger but even worse, smaller.
 The smaller parts

-If you buy pre ground coffee, the fines will be most concentrated in the bottom of the bag so you can try to avoid using the last bit.
+If you buy pre-ground coffee, the fines will be most concentrated in the bottom of the bag so you can try to avoid using the last bit.
 That’s a bit wasteful though.
-You can also try filtering the fines and use the normal sized leftovers. (see below)
+You can also try filtering the fines and use the normal-sized leftovers. (see below)

 For people that are grinding their own beans; the quality of the grinder will make a big impact on how much fines you get.
-Lower quality grinders will produce way more fines than higher quality grinders although it will always happen to some degree.
+Lower-quality grinders will produce way more fines than higher-quality grinders although it will always happen to some degree.

 Maybe you’re using the right equipment and grind size but something went wrong in the brewing process.
-If it just happens once and the cups afterwards it’s fine, it’s going to be hard pinpointing what went wrong.
+If it just happens once and the cups afterward it’s fine, it’s going to be hard pinpointing what went wrong.
 During brewing there are some things you can keep in mind though;

 - Don’t overfill the filter: If the coffee gets out of the basket, it gets everywhere and your cup is just one of those places.